Our top 8 dive sites around Nungwi and the ones we visit on a regular basis.

 To see dive sites location, visit our interactive dive site map.

-Tumbatu Island is the nicest coral gardens in North Zanzibar.
-Both dive sites, Shetani & Mwana have spectacular, flourishing corals reefs, with a large variety of soft and hard corals, starting at 3 meters and dropping down to 12 meters deep.
+Tumbatu Island undoubtedly is the nicest coral gardens in North Zanzibar.
+All three dive sites, Shetani, Popabawa & Mwana have spectacular, flourishing corals reefs, with a large variety of both soft and hard corals, The reef starts at 3 meters and dropps down to 12 meters deep.
 This makes Tumbatu a great place for snorkelers and beginner divers.

 Tumbatu is home to many Turtles / leaf Fish / Octopuses / Scorpion Fish / Moray Eels / Nudibranchs.